Planning Your Transfer

-For more information please visit the Commonwealth Honors Program.
+For more information please visit the Commonwealth Honors Program page.

 Service-Learning matches student learning experiences and career goals with community needs.
 Students work with a faculty member to create a volunteer project or activity within a BCC course.
 The goal is to address real community needs and use the activity to earn academic credit.
 Service-Learning gives students the chance to help others, develop marketable, résumé-building skills, and become more informed citizens.

-For more information please visit BCC Civic Engagement.
+For more information please visit the BCC Service-Learning page.